- Commercial or residential grade ultra-tensile-steel entryway springs---cut and packed to order

 #3 Length of spring

-#4 Wind of spring (Right or left wound)
+#4 Wind of spring (Right or left wound)"

 WIRE SIZE: A spring’s wire size can be determined by several different tools or techniques.
 Use of a caliper, micrometer, or wire gauge are common ways to determine a spring’s wire size.
 If none of these tools are available, simply measure ten coils of wire to the nearest 1/16th of an inch, and refer to the Spring Wire Chart.
 The spring must be tightly compressed, with no gaps.
-It’s also a good idea to measure twenty coils as a double check.
+It’s also a good idea to measure twenty coils as a double check Wire Size.